 Mostly, when I deal in audio, I am interested in positional cues in gaming and in immersion in both movies and games.
 Music is not a big part of my life, but when I listen to it, I want it to sound clear and for the details to stand out.

 I don’t remember which I bought first – a Sound Blaster X-Fi XtremeMusic or Sony MDR-SA1000 open-back headphones.
 I do remember that it was in the late 00’s, and that this was my first pair of headphones that retailed more than $40.
 And, upon listening to the soundcard and headphones together, I found that it was very clear and crisp in comparison to everything else I’d heard.
 The MDR-SA1000 had light bass and some sibilance, but I quickly learned to love this sound signature.
 But what really impressed me was the way the sound felt like it was coming from outside the headphones.
 Every other headphone or earphone I had used had felt like the sound was being generated between my ears.
 With the SA1000, and particularly with CMSS enabled (as well as an opamp, EMI shield, and capacitor mod on the X-Fi), everything seemed to happen around me, lifelike.
+Unfortunately, these headphones are notoriously fragile and eventually broke beyond my ability to fix.

 With the new Sound Blaster Z, I caught the itch to upgrade my headphones again.
 I did a great deal of reading to find a pair that I could get for under $100, used.
 The Audio Technica AD700X stood out in forum recommendations as having an incredible soundstage (which I understood as the audiophile term for sound seeming to come from outside of the headphones) and emphasis on the highs.
 The next model up, the AD900X, was said to retain these qualities while also adding some bass.
 I thought that this would be the pair to bring back my beloved SA1000 sound signature, maybe even with a bit of improvement.